 Dr. Math books don't really read like a textbook but better: the reader feels involved in the text.
-I feel the authors and the compilers have done an excellent job in readibility of all of the Dr. Math books.
+I feel the authors and compilers have done an excellent job in that aspect of the Dr. Math books.

 Introduction to Two-Dimensional Geometric Figures not only shows the figures but concentrates on helping the student learn and remember all those difficult terms and words in geometry (obtuse, reflex, scalene, supplemental angles, alternate exterior angles etc.).
 The terms become so much easier when you know where they come from.
 For example, "isosceles" comes from "iso-" and "skelos" and means same-legged.
 Dr. Math also presents mnemonic tricks to remember supplemental/complementary angles, or the 45-45-90 and 30-60-90 triangles.

 The chapter (as do all of them) ends with web links where you can learn more or explore and investigate with interactive models.

 Areas and Perimeters of Two-Dimensional Geometric Figures explains problems that involve both area and perimeter.
 I was delighted at the answer of why increasing the perimeter doesn't necessarily increase the area, and at the visual proof of the area formula for a trapezoid.
 (I always enjoy learning new proofs.)
 Also explained are some confusing points, such as the difference between length times width and base times height, or "meters squared" versus "square meters."